wellkochi/ETH_Terra/README.md

 ![Concept](https://github.com/wellkochi/Terra/blob/master/Concept.jpeg)

 ### Ethereum
-We will issue 1000 TER tokens on Ethereum as [ERC-20 (EIP-20) standard](https://github.com/ConsenSys/Tokens/blob/master/contracts/eip20/EIP20Interface.sol).
+We will issue 1000 Terra token (TER) on Ethereum as [ERC-20 (EIP-20) standard](https://github.com/ConsenSys/Tokens/blob/master/contracts/eip20/EIP20Interface.sol).

 ### Cross-Chain Protocol
 As to my knowledge, at present, blockchains are isolated islands themselves.
 However, interoperability projects are being developed. some of them are: